 - Let kids help your measure.
 Younger kids will be great at counting while older kids can be guided to actually measuring the ingredients.

 - Have kids mix the ingredients together.
 Use a large bowl with a non skid bottom – find my favorite kid’s cooking tools in this post.

 - Using a small, spring loaded cookie scoop, let kids portion and scoop dough onto a cookie sheet.

 - Let them do the thumbprinting!
 Have them gently press a finger (smaller hands might need 2!) into the center of the dough and add a small bit of jam.

-Healthy thumbprint cookies are the perfect compromise - a healthy lunchbox treat for kids and a guilt free cookie for moms.
+Oatmeal thumbprint cookies are the perfect compromise – a lunchbox treat for kids and a guilt free cookie for moms.